 Coding interviews focus on testing your ability to write good code.

-Some companies focus a lot of algorithms and data structures in this interview.
-For example: Google, Facebook, Uber, Lyft, Palantir, Twitter, and DeepMind.
+Some companies like Google, Facebook, Uber, Lyft, Palantir, Twitter, and DeepMind focus a lot on algorithms and data structures in this interview.

 Our general recommendations:

 We recommend learning about or brushing up your knowledge on data structures and algorithms in the following order: Common data structures and algorithms.

 Consider getting the latest edition of the Cracking the Coding Interview by Gayle Laakmann Mcdowell.
 The book may look big in its printed version, but we think it is written in a friendly way and most of the book is just code with solutions to problems.
 Here is a secret - you can skip them and just read the theory part.
 For problem-solving see recommendations in other sections.